MinnPost/minnpost-basemaps/README.md

 This repository is basically a TileMill project, so you should put this project in your TileMill projects directory, usually ~/Documents/MapBox/project/

+Initial creation of this project spawned from OSM bright.
+See [this tutorial](http://mapbox.com/tilemill/docs/guides/osm-bright-mac-quickstart/).

 ## Development and Setup

 ### Install PostGIS